cj-mills/christianjmills/_posts/2021-3-19-End-To-End-In-Game-Style-Transfer-Tutorial-Addendum.md

 layout: post
 toc: false
 comments: true
-description: This post covers how to use a different style transfer model meant for video instead of the model used in this tutorial series.
+description: This post covers how to use a different style transfer model that is specialized for video.
 categories: [style_transfer, pytorch, unity, tutorial]
 hide: true
 permalink: /:title/